gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 2. Your system can now be found at hostname.local, where the hostname is that which you entered back in _[Run first boot setup](#4)_.
 3. For your Windows machine, download and install [Bonjour Print Services](https://support.apple.com/downloads/Bonjour_for_Windows).

+---

 ## <a name="8"></a>Connect to Pi using SSH

+_Time to complete is about 30 minutes._

 SSH is a safe and efficient way to connect to your Pi over the network or the Internet.
 It is enabled by default but for highest security, I recommend a few configuration changes and installing your own personal keys.
 This guide assumes you are connecting from Windows or another Linux system.
 For Windows use [PuTTY](http://www.putty.org/) and for Linux use [OpenSSH](http://www.openssh.com/).
 It may be necessary to install PuTTY but OpenSSH comes installed on Linux.